KatherineMichel/python-and-django-resources/README.md

 http://rahmonov.me/posts/write-python-framework-part-one/ | How to write a Python web framework.
 Part I.

 https://www.amazon.com/Guido%20Van%20Rossum/e/B0034OPA4K/ref=la_B0034OPA4K_st?rh=n%3A283155%2Cp_82%3AB0034OPA4K&qid=1505705520&sort=date-desc-rank | Amazon.com: Guido Van Rossum: Books, Biography, Blog, Audiobooks, Kindle

-https://twitter.com/vbhvsgr/status/1122901493877805058 | Vaibhav Sagar on Twitter: "a compiler is a function that turns a sequence into a tree, turns that tree into a graph, and then turns that graph back into a sequence"

 Very important!!!!!!!
 https://github.com/python-leap/book | python-leap/book: Pythonic Application Architecture Patterns, the Book